simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

 #.
 Install the RPMs

-   Update the system-local ``git`` repositories by installing the new RPMs
+   Update the system-local :term:`git` repositories by installing the new RPMs

    .. code-block:: sh